Free Fire (film): Release

-In February 2015, it was announced that StudioCanal had acquired distribution rights to the film in the United Kingdom, while Sony Pictures Worldwide Acquisitions had acquired the rights in Australia, New Zealand, Latin America, Scandinavia and Spain.
+In February 2015, it was announced that StudioCanal had acquired distribution rights to the film in the United Kingdom, while Sony Pictures Worldwide Acquisitions had acquired the rights including Australia, New Zealand, Latin America, Scandinavia, Eastern Europe and Spain among others.
 In November 2015, it was announced that Alchemy had acquired United States distribution rights to the film.
 However, on 10 March 2016, in the wake of rumours of Alchemy's financial troubles, distribution of the film was bought by A24.
 The film had its world premiere at the Toronto International Film Festival, and served as the closing night film of the London Film Festival, on 16 October 2016.
 The film was released in the United Kingdom on 31 March 2017, and in the United States on 21 April 2017.

+Reception

 Box office

 Free Fire grossed $1.4 million in the United States and Canada, and $1.2 million in other territories, for a total of $2.6 million.

 In the United States and Canada, Free Fire opened alongside The Promise, Born in China, Unforgettable and Phoenix Forgotten, and was projected to gross around $3 million from 1,070 cinemas in its opening weekend.
 However, it ended up debuting to $994,430, finishing 17th at the box office.

 Critical response

-On review aggregator Rotten Tomatoes, Free Fire has an approval rating of 70%, based on 239 reviews, with an average rating of 6.5/10.
+On review aggregator Rotten Tomatoes, Free Fire has an approval rating of 70%, based on 237 reviews, with an average rating of 6.1/10.
 The website's critical consensus reads, "Free Fire aims squarely for genre thrills, and hits its target repeatedly and with great gusto—albeit with something less than pure cinematic grace."
-On Metacritic, which assigns a weighted average to reviews, the film has a score of 63 out of 100, based on 39 critics, indicating "generally favourable reviews."
+On Metacritic, which assigns a weighted average to reviews, the film has a score of 63 out of 100, based on 39 critics, indicating "generally favourable reviews".